 - For several endpoints, CoinGecko limits the number of records returned in each response.
-By default, only 100 records will be returned unless you use the 'page' and 'per_page' parameters as shown in their documentation.
+By default, only 100 records will be returned unless you set the

-- With API Connector you can either paginate through these URLs manually as shown above, or loop through them automatically with page parameter pagination handling (paid feature), like this:
+- If you need more than 250 records, you can loop through multiple pages automatically with page parameter pagination handling (paid feature), like this:

 - Pagination type: